12 Movies and Shows You Need to Watch If You’re a 'Stranger Things' Super Fan

 Netflix’s Stranger Things is totally addictive.
 Nostalgics, escapists, mystery-lovers, sci-fi nerds and Eggo aficionados alike are all tuning in.
 And no wonder: In the movies, superheroes have taken the place of small town heroes reckoning with otherworldly monsters.
 Matt and Ross Duffer, the identical twin brothers who created Stranger Things, have proven there’s an appetite for heroes on the small screen.

-Fans of Stranger Things will probably take no time at all to zip through the second season, which is set to release on Oct.
-27 — just in time for Halloween.
-And then you'll like have to wait another whole year — if not longer — to find out what happens to Eleven, her cohort of sidekicks and whatever else emerges from the Upside Down.
+Fans of Stranger Things will probably take no time at all to zip through the third season, which will premiere on Netflix on July 4 — just in time for an Independence-Day binge.
+And then they’ll like have to wait another whole year — if not longer — to find out what happens to Eleven, her cohort of sidekicks and whatever else emerges from the Upside Down.

 Luckily, it’s easy to find other shows like Stranger Things.
 The Duffer brothers have spoken at length about the inspiration they pulled from the Steven Spielberg films and Stephen King novels they grew up consuming.
 They’re not alone: a number of TV shows like Stranger Things employ similar narrative devices and spooky vibes.
 Plenty of other television series and movies chronicle the creepy happenings in American suburbia.